What are brownfields?

 A variety of sources are available at the local, state and federal level.
 Different programs and funding sources are eligible for different project activities.

-Through Washtenaw County's membership in the Downriver Brownfields Consortium, projects within municipal member communities are currently eligble to apply for grants to perform site assessment work.
-Additionally, funding is available for clean up of sites impacted with petroleum-based contaminants.
-To inquire about these programs, contact Nathan Voght at email@example.com or (734) 222-3860.
+Through Washtenaw County's membership in the Downriver Community Conference, projects within municipal member communities are currently eligble to apply for grants to perform site assessment work.
+Additionally, grant and loan funding is available to assist with clean up of brownfield sites.
+To inquire about these programs, contact Nathan Voght at email@example.com or (734) 544-3055.

 State of Michigan